 - pinch or two red pepper flakes (I like it for a little color)

-- corn or flour tortillas, to serve (organic tortilla chips would be great too)
+- corn or flour tortillas (organic tortilla chips would be great too)

-In a large pot, heat oil over medium high heat, add onion, saute for 5 minutes.
+Saute + Simmer: In a large pot, heat oil over medium high heat, add onion, saute for 5 minutes.
 Add in the garlic, tomatillos, jalapeno, cumin, coriander, and a pinch or two of salt, saute another 5 minutes.
 Add in the beans and liquids, bring to a boil, cover, reduce heat and simmer for one hour.
-If using canned beans, cook for 30 minutes.
+If using canned beans, cook for 20 minutes.
+Season to taste.

 Serves 4 generously or 6 small portions